RAF Aboukir

-Royal Air Force Aboukir or more simply RAF Aboukir is a former Royal Air Force base located 6.6 mi northwest of Kafr El-Dawar and 7.2 mi east of Alexandria, Egypt.
+Royal Air Force Aboukir or more simply RAF Aboukir is a former Royal Air Force station located 6.6 mi northwest of Kafr El-Dawar and 7.2 mi east of Alexandria, Egypt.
 Between 1916 and 1947 a number of units and squadrons were based there, including the central depot for RAF Middle East until 12 November 1939.

+There were two RAF stations near Aboukir: RAF Aboukir was located inland and RAF Aboukir Bay located on the seafront and used by seaplanes.

 History

-The base was used by the following squadrons:
+The bases was used by the following squadrons: